20kdc/gabien-common/README.md

 Otherwise, 4-spaces indentation, and do NOT use any "rearrange definitions" feature.

 Sometimes there's a method to the definition order.
 (Sometimes there isn't, but still.)

+## Sub-projects

+* uslx: Universal Java utilities, NonNull/Nullable annotations, profiler.
+* natives: This is where all the native code goes, including BadGPU, a library which is kind of like WebGPU but if it was targetting ancient phones and had to deal with JNI.
+* natives-util: JNI wrappers for natives.
+These are in a separate package so that changes to the JNI wrapping don't have to be tightly bound to the compiled and separately released natives (in case of bugs/etc.)
+* natives-examples: This ideally would be moved into tools, but this was the prototyping area where the more advanced capabilities of BadGPU were tested.
+Because the nature of the AWT WSI hadn't been figured out yet, this uses its own "not-gabien" WSI.
+* datum: "mostly Scheme-compatible" S-expression format for easy to type and modify human-readable data with a minimalist specification.
+* media: USLX, but for media formats!
+* common: "Core engine APIs" - this is the "core engine" that android/javase primarily implement.
+* ui: Utilities & UI framework, built around common.
+In general if an API isn't closely bound to the "core wrapper" it should probably go here.
+Backends need this for the emulated file browser (and ONLY for that, so it may get loosely bound in future)
+* android: Android backend & Java 8 polyfill.
+* javase: JavaSE (AWT) backend.
+* tools: Tools for debugging gabien and messing around with stuff.